Effective: May 1, 2019

 EFFORT REPORT DISTRIBUTION

-Faculty generally have responsibilities for such activities as non-sponsored research, instruction, administration, service or clinical activity that would preclude their devoting 100% effort to sponsored activities.
-Proposal preparation for new and competing renewals would also preclude full time faculty from devoting 100% effort to research.
+A faculty’s time can be spent on research, instruction, administration, or other activities, including proposal preparation, thus rarely they would devote 100% effort on sponsored projects.
 Salary support for teaching, administration, service, clinical activity, institutional governance and proposal preparation effort must come from non-sponsored funds, except for sponsored projects specifically awarded for those purposes.

 Although all university activities must be included in a faculty member's effort for reporting purposes, not all of a faculty member's professional activities must necessarily be considered university activities.
-For example, outside consulting would normally be deemed as a non-university activity.
-Service on review panels or other advisory activities for federal sponsors that include an honorarium and/or travel reimbursement are also considered outside of total institutional effort.
+For example, external consulting for which the faculty member receives direct remuneration from the external entity, would normally be deemed as a non-university activity.
+Services on review panels or other advisory activities for federal sponsors that include an honorarium and/or travel reimbursement are also considered outside of total institutional effort.

 THE EFFORT REPORT